-In New York, each individual is entitled to pass an estate valued at \$6,580,000, (for decedent's dying on or after January 1, 2023, and before January 1, 2024), during life or upon death, free of New York estate tax.
+In New York, each individual is entitled to pass an estate valued at \$7,160,000, (for decedent's dying on or after January 1, 2025, and before January 1, 2026), during life or upon death, free of New York estate tax.

-Russo Law Group, P.C.
-Attorneys and Counselors at Law Copyright 2023 High net worth clients need to be aware of the differences between the Federal estate tax law and the New York estate tax law and take advantage of estate planning opportunities, such as gifting.
+High net worth clients need to be aware of the differences between the Federal estate tax law and the New York estate tax law and take advantage of estate planning opportunities, such as gifting.
 The New York State estate tax that may be saved as a result of making large gifts can be significant.